 When referring to individuals, use professor or teacher in place of faculty whenever possible.
 For capitalization instructions, see ACADEMIC AND ADMINISTRATIVE TITLES under titles (of persons).

 Family weekend.
 Lowercase in generic references.
 Capitalize when referring to the annual Colgate event and the year is included.
 (Please join us at Family Weekend 2019.
 This year’s family weekend will include many events.).

 farther, further.
 Farther is a distance word; further is a time or quantity word (One travels farther but pursues a task further.).

 fellow, fellowship.
 Lowercase when used alone but capitalize when in combination with a name of a granting organization (an NEH Fellow, a Guggenheim Fellowship; but he was a fellow at Yaddo in 1989).

-first year, first-year student, freshman.
-The preferred term, first-year student (or “first-year,” colloquially) is hyphenated.
-No hyphen when referring to time frame (I took calculus in my first year.).
+first year, first-year student, freshman. first year, first-year student, freshman.
+Rather than “freshman,” the preferred term is first-year student (or “first-year,” colloquially).
+There is no hyphen when referring to time frame (I took calculus in my first year.).

 first-year seminar.
 Lowercase.
 Often referred to as an FSEM.

 fiscal year.
 Capitalize before a specific year, and lowercase when alone or after a specific year.
 (Alumni giving doubled in Fiscal Year 2012; our 2013 fiscal year goals will be significantly higher.
 Colgate’s fiscal year runs from July 1 through June 30.).

 freshman, freshmen.
 Use first-year student or first-year students instead.

 Fulbright.
 Uppercase as shown: Fulbright Scholar Award(s), Fulbright Scholar Program, Fulbright Scholar(s), Fulbright Distinguished Fellow(s).
 Lowercase the following as shown: Fulbright grant, Fulbright fellowship(s), Fulbright award(s).